1.1 ‘St Mary’s University’ of St Mary’s University, Waldegrave Road, Twickenham, London TW14SX.

 9. Fitness & Conditioning Suite

-9.1 New members must undertake an induction and sign an SSM F&C Suite Health Commitment Statement prior to accessing the Fitness & Conditioning Suite (F&C Suite).
+9.1 New members must sign an SSM F&C Suite Health Commitment Statement prior to accessing the Fitness & Conditioning Suite (F&C Suite).

 9.2 All Members must be at least 18 years old to access the F&C Suite.
 Persons under the age of 18 years are not permitted access unless supervised by a qualified coach and prior agreement obtained from SSM.